rbind/njtierney.com/content/post/2020-06-01-tidy-anscombe/index.md

 > Which column contains information we want to take the values from?

-OK so maybe the model coefficients are bad, but surely the model fit statistics that help control for over fitting are better, right?
+OK so maybe the model coefficients are bad, but surely some of the other model fit statistics help identify differences between the sets?
+Right?

 ``` r
 tidy_anscombe_models %>%